 The grounds of the Sacred City are to be found in the west of the city.
 It is flanked by a diagonal road called the Main Street to the east which houses Anuradhapura Town.

 Developments for housing grew as the population increased and today you will hear references such as Stage I and Stage II.

-The surrounding area is agricultural, and an important development of the area revolved around irrigation with canals, water ways, and large lakes known locally as Tanks.
-It is the development of the water resources that have enabled this are to be self sufficient and convert what was previously considered a dry area.
+Most of the surrounding area is agricultural.
+Which is an important development of the area.
+Which is revolved around irrigation with canals, water ways, and large lakes.
+Known locally as Tanks.
+It is the development of the water resources that have enabled this area to be self sufficient and convert what was previously considered a dry area.

-Tip: Whilst you can get around by tuktuk, the area of the ruins is so large that you may be better off hiring a bicycle instead, giving you the freedom to search and stay for however long you wish at each site.
+Tip: Whilst you can get around by tuktuk.
+The area of the ruins is so large.
+You may be better off hiring a bicycle instead.
+Giving you the freedom to search and stay for however long you wish at each site.